 Gordale Scar and Malham Tarn Circuit Back to Malham

 Walk 2 - Malham- Gordale Scar-Malham Tarn- 9 miles - 5 hours.
-An outstanding walk however this should only be undertaken in good conditions and is unsuitable for young children or less able walkers.
-This is due to the ascent of Gordale Scar.
+An outstanding walk HOWEVER AS IT INCLUDES A SCRAMBLE UP GORDALE SCAR IT SHOULD NOT BE ATTEMPTED BY CHILDREN OR LESS ABLE WALKERS.
 However there is an alternative route for the less able which I will describe.
-Park in National Park car park in Malham village.
-Please note the word of warning as regards Gordale Scar!
+Park in National Park car park in Malham village or arrive by bus (as parking is often difficult).

 From the car park proceed towards the village and turn right just before the blacksmiths forge and over the footbridge.
 Turn right and follow the well defined footpath alongside the beck.
 After crossing several meadows on the well surfaced track this then passes through NT woods until Janet's Foss waterfall is reached.